unrealnerd/notes/common.md

     - Network load balancer points to a target group
     - Cluster is created inside of which we create service
     - The service will hold the details like the vpc, loadbalancer, subet
-    - this service will run
+    - this service will run task

 #### READ REPLICA